 Students earn academic credit and continue to be registered as full-time UC Davis students during the quarter in which they participate in the Washington Program.
 Courses are taught by Washington Program faculty appointed by the various UC campuses, or visiting faculty from the Washington area.
 Students have the opportunity to learn in a small classroom environment.

 - Core Seminar (4 units): Each student enrolls in one upper division core seminar course.
 The centerpiece of the academic curriculum is the weekly research (core) seminar designed to put the internship in a scholastic framework.
 Courses are taught by visiting UC professors, UCDC instructors and local Washington DC experts.
 Most seminars meet once a week for three hours.
 Students typically take the day off from their internships on the day their seminar meets.
 Students are free to choose any seminar which best suits their interests or internship.
-Letter Grade Option Only
+Letter Grade Option Only - No Pass/Pass option.
+Listed under POL 193 or WAS 193.

 - Quarter Elective Course (4 units): Each student may enroll in one upper division elective course.
 The UC Washington Center offers a wide range of electives taught by faculty and local experts.
 Most electives meet one evening a week at the UCDC building.
 Course offerings vary from term to term.